dps/montesheet/README.md

 `=normal(mean, stddev)`
 A normal distribution (gaussian) with mean and standard deviation as specified.

+`=normal(mean, stddev, [min])`
+A normal distribution (gaussian) with mean and standard deviation as specified and a minimum sample value of min.
+Note that this can skew the distribution mean higher than the mean you specify as the center of the normal distribution.
+Any samples falling below the minimum value will be resampled.

+`=normal(mean, stddev, [min , max])`
+A normal distribution (gaussian) with mean and standard deviation as specified, a minimum sample value of min and a maximum sample value of max.
+Note that this can skew the distribution mean higher or lower than the mean you specify as the center of the normal distribution.
+Any samples falling outside of [min, max] will be resampled.
+*warning* - montesheet is not yet smart enough to detect invalid min,max values for the given mean and stddev and will hang trying to find samples that match.
+Use with care.

 ### uniform
 `=uniform(min, max)`
 A uniform distribution of floating point values >= min and < max.